hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 * Divides LHS by RHS
   * LHS and RHS are coerced to Numeric
-  * Operation fails if LHS or RHS are not numeric or coercion failed
+  * Operation fails if LHS or RHS are not numeric or if coercion failed

 Division of integer values produces an integer result (without rounding).
 If one of the operands is a Float the result is also a Float.
 Division by 0 is an error.